input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 When all iterations have been computed, we generate a proof of aggregation $\pi$ using the same proving algorithm on $\textrm{Acc}_x$, but without recomputing the VDF output which is $\textrm{Acc}_y$.
 Hence we have, $\left(\textrm{Acc}_y, \pi\right) \leftarrow \text{VDF}.\text{Prove}(\textrm{Acc}_x, T)$.

+The computation guarantees of VDFs relies on the fact that squaring elements in an unknown order group is believed to be difficult to parallelize without specialised hardware.
+The goal of the adversary is to compute the seed as efficiently and quickly as possible.
+Regardless of whether the seed is defined as the hash of all VDF outputs - the $y_i$s or the hash of the output aggregator $\textrm{Acc}_y$, the adversary cannot batch the computation with significant probability.
+Indeed. we can see that the adverasry needs to compute the individual $y_i$ to compute the seed as he would need to hash all of them in the first solution, and similarly in the second as the batching coefficient $\alpha_i$ depends on the outputs $y_i$.
+If the adversary were to batch the $x_i$ with random coefficients, this would be equal to $\textrm{Acc}_x$ with negligeable property, and so the VDF evaluation of it would likewise equal $\textrm{Acc}_y$ with negligeable probability.
+The security proof of this accumulation can be found in [Building Cryptographic Proofs from Hash Functions, Chapter 14](https://github.com/hash-based-snargs-book/hash-based-snargs-book/blob/main/snargs-book.pdf) by Alessandro Chiesa and Eylon Yogev.

 #### 4.1.3 Efficiency analysis